AdobeDocs/campaign-standard.en/help/developing/using/step-1--add-extension-fields-to-the-profile-resource.md

 ---
-title: Step 1: Add extension fields to the profile resource
+title: "Step 1: Add extension fields to the profile resource"
-seo-title: Step 1: Add extension fields to the profile resource
+seo-title: "Step 1: Add extension fields to the profile resource"
-description: Step 1: Add extension fields to the profile resource
+description: "Step 1: Add extension fields to the profile resource"
 seo-description: Discover how to extend the profile resource.
 uuid: d54cbd19-10a6-427a-be07-6777511edec7
 content-encoding: ISO-8859-1